Humanistic Theories and Therapies

 Classification

-• Maslow model: Need hierarchy from physiological/safety to belonging, esteem, and self-actualization.
+• Maslow model: Need hierarchy from physiological/safety to belonging and love, esteem, cognitive and aesthetic needs, then self-actualization.

 • Rogers model: Self-concept, self-esteem, ideal self, and person-centered therapeutic conditions.